gfunk77/Frontend-Mentor/huddle-landing-page/README.md

 ## Overview

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-)
+This is a solution to the [Huddle landing page with a single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0)

 ### The challenge